 We’ve learned to trust Arc’teryx for their top-shelf hardshell jackets, but were admittedly a bit dubious when they started making footwear.
 The now-discontinued Acrux AR well exceeded our expectations with its innovative design, proving that the BC-based company can indeed make a solid boot.
 Building off the AR’s success is the LT, a single boot that’s primed for most mountain climbing in the Lower 48.
 Notably, its low-profile design offers great precision for scrambling on rock, and the stiff carbon-plated sole gives you a lot of assurance on snow, with or without a crampon.
 And with a strong SuperFabric upper and the exceptional workmanship we’ve come to expect from Arc’teryx, the LT is incredibly durable for its weight.

 The Acrux LT joins the ranks of models like the Aequilibrium ST and Charmoz HD above as one of the best lightweight mountaineering boots in the game.
 But at $400, it's a good bit pricer than the La Sportiva and falls between the two designs in terms of weight.
 Keep in mind that the stiff build that makes the Acrux so stable on rock and snow doesn’t provide a ton of cushion or rocker—designs like the Aequilibrium and Ribelle above offer a plusher feel for those who spend a lot of time on trail.
 It’s also worth noting that Arc’teryx footwear has a tendency of running quite narrow, and the Acrux LT is only offered in unisex sizes.
-But for a stiff, stable, and lightweight mountaineering boot, this is a good one to consider.
+But for a stiff, stable, and lightweight mountaineering boot, this is a great option for the right adventurer.
+It is also one of the most sleek, stylish-looking mountaineering boots out there—if that's your jam.

 See the Arc'teryx Acrux LT GTX